 I / we do not know any such employees.
-Yes elf.
-I am the proposed Executive Director. ndicate whether you or your spouse or any relative within the third degree of consanguinity or affinity knows anyone who is doing, or plans to do, business with the charter school whether as an individual or as a director, officer, employee or agent of an entity).
-If so, indicate and describe the precise nature of your relationship and the nature of the business hat such person or entity is transacting or will be transacting with the school. ndicate if you, your spouse or any relative within the third degree of consanguinity or ffinity anticipate conducting, or are conducting, any business with the school.
+Yes Myself.
+I am the proposed Executive Director.
+Indicate whether you or your spouse or any relative within the third degree of consanguinity or affinity knows anyone who is doing, or plans to do, business with the charter school (whether as an individual or as a director, officer, employee or agent of an entity).
+If so, indicate and describe the precise nature of your relationship and the nature of the business that such person or entity is transacting or will be transacting with the school. ndicate if you, your spouse or any relative within the third degree of consanguinity or affinity anticipate conducting, or are conducting, any business with the school.
 If so, indicate he precise nature of the business that is being or will be conducted.
 I / we do not anticipate conducting any such business.
-Yes f the school intends to contract with an education management organization or other ducation service provider, indicate whether you or your spouse or any relative within the hird degree of consanguinity or affinity knows any employees, officers, owners, directors or gents of that provider.
+Yes f the school intends to contract with an education management organization or other education service provider, indicate whether you or your spouse or any relative within the hird degree of consanguinity or affinity knows any employees, officers, owners, directors or gents of that provider.
 If the answer is in the affirmative, please describe any such elationship.
-Not applicable because the school does not intend to contact with an education service rovider or school management organization.
-I / we do not know any such persons.
-The school contracts with an education management organization or education service rovider, please indicate whether you, your spouse or any relative within the third degree of onsanguinity or affinity have a direct or indirect ownership, employment, contractual or nanagement interest in the provider.
+Not applicable because the school does not intend to contact with an education service provider or school management organization.
+I / we do not know any such persons. the school contracts with an education management organization or education service rovider, please indicate whether you, your spouse or any relative within the third degree of onsanguinity or affinity have a direct or indirect ownership, employment, contractual or nanagement interest in the provider.
 For any interest indicated, provide a detailed escription.
 N/A. I / we have no such interest.
 Yes the school plans to contract with an education management organization or education ervice provider, indicate if you, your spouse or any relative within the third degree of onsanguinity or affinity anticipate conducting, or are conducting, any business with the rovider.
 If so, indicate the precise nature of the business that is being or will be conducted.
 N/A. I / we or my family do not anticipate conducting any such business.
 Yes idicate whether you, your spouse or any relative within the third degree of consanguinity or finity are a director, officer, employee, partner or member of, or are otherwise associated ith, any organization that is partnering with the charter school.
 To the extent you have rovided this information in response to prior items, you may so indicate.
 Does not apply to me, my spouse or family.
-Yes a former Fellow with BES (Building Excellent Schools) and completed their 2016 with We will receive Follow on Support and continue with a partnership as part of ellowship affiliation.
+Yes a former Fellow with BES (Building Excellent Schools) and completed their 2016 with the will receive Follow on Support and continue with a partnership as part of fellowship affiliation. i i i i i i i i i i i i i i i i i i i

 should you serve on the school's board.
 None.
 Yes f interests that would, or are likely to, exis

 N/A as I will not be a board member.

 Certification

 I, Sandra Kinne, certify to the be information I am providing to the State Public Charte est of my knowledge and ability that the

 information I am providing to the State Public Charter member for Sage Collegial Charter School is tr ue and correct in every respect.

 Chindra K: 80 1 2006

 Signature Date Date

-Dutc
+Duto